TrevorMW/wp-lrsgen/README.md

 This project makes use of extensive Object-oriented PHP principles, a ton of AJAX, and Object oriented CSS.
 It also strives to keep things cohesive, DRY-er than an oaky merlot, and simpler than Gene Simmons's band.

+“Tell me, and I will forget.
+ Show me, and I may remember.
+ Involve me, and I will understand."

+- Confucius